Chart Color Schemes

 Lake Munmorah is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Lake Munmorah's population is estimated at around 5,202 as of Nov 2025.
-This reflects an increase of 118 people (2.3%) since the 2021 Census, which reported a population of 5,084 people.
-The change is inferred from the resident population of 5,136 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 5 validated new addresses since the Census date.
-This level of population equates to a density ratio of 911 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Lake Munmorah's 2.3% growth since census positions it within 1.4 percentage points of the SA4 region (3.7%), demonstrating competitive growth fundamentals.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 75.0% of overall population gains during recent periods.
+The population of Lake Munmorah is estimated at around 5,202 as of Feb 2026.
+This reflects an increase of 118 people since the 2021 Census which reported a population of 5,084 people.
+The change is inferred from resident population estimates by AreaSearch following examination of latest ERP data release by ABS in June 2024 and additional validated new addresses since the Census date.
+This level of population equates to a density ratio of 911 persons per square kilometer.
+Lake Munmorah's growth rate of 2.3% since census positions it within 1.4 percentage points of the SA4 region (3.7%).
+Population growth was primarily driven by overseas migration contributing approximately 75.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Looking at population projections moving forward, lower quartile growth of national statistical areas is anticipated, with the area expected to increase by 6 persons to 2041 based on aggregated SA2-level projections, reflecting a decline of 1.2% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered, NSW State Government's SA2 level projections are used, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Looking ahead, lower quartile growth is anticipated, with the suburb expected to increase by 5 persons to 2041 based on aggregated SA2-level projections, reflecting a decline of 1.3% in total over the 17 years.

 Frequently Asked Questions - Population